This is just too good.

 Many young drivers admit to the largely illegal activity of texting while driving.
 Text

-messaging has a detrimental effect on safety-critical driving tasks
+messaging has a detrimental effect on safety-critical driving tasks such as lane-keeping, hazard detection

 and the detection and appropriate response to traffic signs.